-MEETINGS AT 5:00 P.M.
-OR LATER [17]
+1. Meetings at 5:00 P.M. or Later [17]

-It is Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area policy to schedule meetings at 5:00 p.m. or later during the year when the following three items (see Illustration III) are on the agenda:
+It is Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area policy to schedule meetings at 5:00 p.m. or later during the year when the following three items (see Illustration 8) are on the agenda:

-- 1. the List of Priority Projects (usually in June); - 2. the Transportation Improvement Program (usually in June); and - 3. the Florida Department of Transportation Tentative Work Program (usually in December).
+- 1. List of Priority Projects (usually in June); - 2.
+Transportation Improvement Program (usually in June); and - 3.
+Florida Department of Transportation Tentative Work Program (usually in December).